Poikilos/EnlivenMinetest/README.md

 * The installer script changes owner and group for ENLIVEN's world.mt and world.mt.1st if present to $USER
 * The included minetest.conf recommended for your clients includes the line enable_local_map_saving = true, which will cache the world locally on their machines.
 You can feel free to change that according to your preference.

+## Changes to minetestmapper-numpy
+* fix exception while trying to recover from exception (see `Could not finish writing r`)

 ## Changes:
 (2018-02-03)